RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Arcade and Neo Geo

+**General**

 For all the supported MAME variants as well as Final Burn Alpha/FinalBurn Neo and Neo Geo, single file archives should be used.
 But these should retain the MAME names as filenames since ES-DE ships with MAME lookup tables, meaning the MAME names are expanded to the full game names.

 For instance `topgunnr.7z` will be expanded to `Top Gunner`.

 This is required by the TheGamesDB scraper where the expanded filenames are used for game searches.
 (Screenscraper natively supports searches using the MAME names).
 It's also quite nice to have the gamelist populated with the expanded game names even before any scraping has taken place.

 By default ES-DE will filter out BIOSes and devices that can't be launched directly, meaning these will never show up in the gamelist.
-But this only applies to files that are listed in the regular MAME driver file and BIOSes and devices for systems like MESS and Model 2 will not be filtered out.
+But this only applies to files that are listed in the regular MAME driver file and BIOSes and devices for systems like MESS will not be filtered out.
 You'll instead need to manually hide these files using the _Hidden_ option in the metadata editor.

+If using the standalone release of FinalBurn Neo you also need to define the ROM directory in the fbneo.ini file or via the user interface as this emulator does not support passing the full path to the game ROM on game launch (see the comments about Model 2 Emulator below for more details).

+**Sega Model 2**

 If emulating Sega Model 2 games using _Model 2 Emulator_ on Windows, then you need to change the ROM directory path in the EMULATOR.INI file to point to your Model 2 ROMs.
 If you're using a portable ES-DE installation, then you can set the ROM directory path to be relative, for example:
 ```